Some News For You

 Allow us to see you consume Jesus

 Some people make it hard for the EMHC to watch them consume.
-They walk several paces away and with their backs turned away, they place Jesus in their mouths.
-Please help us out, when you receive, do a side step while facing the crucifix and then consume.
+They walk several paces away, and with their backs turned away, they place Jesus in their mouths.
+Please help us out.
+When you receive, do a side step while facing the crucifix and then consume.

 Notify an usher should you see a person holding a host in their pew